At a glance

 - No Obligation Beyond Your Subscription Term.
 Stock Advisor members aren’t obligated to continue their subscriptions beyond their scheduled end dates.
 Though subscriptions auto-renew by default, it’s easy to cancel at any time and pay nothing more.

 - New Subscribers Can See Active Recommendations Since Inception.
 No matter when you subscribe to Stock Advisor, you’ll have full access to every active recommendation dating back to 2002 – more than 15 years of stock-picking history.
 That’s more than enough to build a diversified equity portfolio.

-- Lots of Opportunities to Learn from Veteran Investors.
-Stock Advisor’s premium community boards offer ample opportunity for less-experienced subscribers to learn from veteran investors.
-If you’re not ready to start buying stocks, or you’re looking to hone your personal investing strategy, this is a good place to start — and it’s far less noisy than public message boards or social media platforms.
+- Lots of Opportunities to Learn From Veteran Investors.
+Stock Advisor’s premium community boards offer ample opportunity for less-experienced members to learn from veteran investors.
+If you’re not ready to start buying stocks, or you’re looking to hone your personal investing strategy, this is a good place to start – and it’s far less noisy than public message boards or social media platforms.

 - Tons of Premium Content.
-Depending on how you value it, Stock Advisor’s premium reports and articles alone justify the cost of a subscription.
+Depending on how you value it, Stock Advisor’s premium reports and articles alone – like its proprietary report on a top cannabis investment opportunity – justify the cost of a subscription.
 At a minimum, Stock Advisor is another resource for serious investors looking to cut through the noise and peer around the curve.

 Keep these disadvantages in mind as you weigh the benefits of Motley Fool Stock Advisor:

 - It’s Just One of Several Premium Services From Motley Fool.
 Motley Fool has a host of premium subscription services; Stock Advisor might be the flagship, but it’s not the whole package.
 If you’re looking for advice specifically about investing for (and in) retirement, you’ll need to sign up for Rule Your Retirement, a $149-per-year subscription tailored to folks prepping for their golden years.